koor-tech/kbase/docs/getting-started/containers-and-persistent-storage.md

 platforms like Kubernetes.

 - Data Persistence: Ensuring that data remains persistent and accessible across container restarts, scaling events, and node failures.
 - Storage Provisioning: Provisioning of storage resources to containers and pods, considering capacity, performance, and availability.
 - Data Replication and Synchronization: Implementing mechanisms to replicate and synchronize data across multiple instances or nodes for high availability and fault tolerance.
 - Dynamic Volume Provisioning: Dynamically provisioning and attaching storage volumes to containers as per demand, without manual intervention.
 - Data Backup and Recovery: Implementing backup and recovery strategies to protect critical data and enable disaster recovery when needed.

-Those solutions could be a bit hard to implement or manage overall when you are dealing with a lot of data I mean Terabytes of data, fortunately we have a lof ot options to deal with it, let's see them on detail in the next section [Storage Solutions](solutions-for-storage.md), fo course you can skip them and go to
+Those solutions could be a bit hard to implement or manage overall when you are dealing with a lot of data I mean Terabytes of data, fortunately we have a lots of options to deal with it.
+Let's see them on detail in the next section [Storage Solutions](solutions-for-storage.md).
-[KSD Koor Storage Distribution](ksd-koor-storage-distribution.md) directly to know the benefits over other options.